- Though many ask, “Is SEO dead?” there are plenty of reasons you can still bank on it.

 The need for high-quality content is greater than ever.
-You may practice many areas of law, but advertising yourself as a generalist is an easy way to get lost.
-Specializing within your practice areas is vital to drawing in your needed audience.
-Your content must be highly specific.
+You may practice many areas of law, but specializing within your practice areas is vital to drawing in your needed audience.
+Your content must be highly specific, too.

 Someone searching for a niche topic (traumatic brain injuries, or TBIs, for example) will not look for a generic law firm blog hoping to find some information.
-They will search for specific questions related to TBIs, and if you have it thrown in with a dozen other topics of no relation, you are likely to be passed over.
+They will search for specific questions related to TBIs.

 This does not mean that AI can replace human writers, however.
 An issue might arise for your law firm because AI uses existing content to generate its own.
 This means it will source information from blogs in the same niche as your firm.
 If those blogs are full of errors and misinformation, your AI content will be, too.
 You may even find yourself the target of costly plagiarism claims.

-Answer Engine Optimization (AEO) takes search queries phrased as questions, then optimizes them to appear as a featured snippet or answer box displayed in Search Engine Results Pages, or SERPs.
+Answer Engine Optimization (AEO) takes search queries phrased as questions and then optimizes them to appear as a featured snippet or answer box displayed in Search Engine Results Pages or SERPs.
 This is vital as voice search and virtual assistants become more prevalent in how users interact with search engines.
 In short, you ask a question, and AEO looks for a way to phrase that question as an answer.

 Did you know that out of all the search responses on Google, only 19% have a featured snippet?
+Featured snippets (also called position zero since they appear before standard search results) are special boxes in Google search results that reverse the format of a typical search result.
+They show the descriptive text first and show up in the “People Also Ask” boxes.
 Regarding question-based searches, you should always aim for position zero, which is not an easy spot to achieve.
 Featured snippets are essential to getting yourself up to spot zero.
-Featured snippets are special boxes in Google search results that reverse the format of a typical search result.
-They show the descriptive text first and show up in the “People Also Ask” boxes.
 AI-generated content rarely (if ever) gives a solid featured snippet result.

 The rise of the smartphone in the past few decades has pushed the need for sites to use intelligent design and mobile-first, mobile-friendly approaches to content delivery.
 Your accelerated mobile pages, or AMP, will absolutely matter.
-Most users access the web through portable devices these days and are unwilling to wait for sites that take too long to load up the answers to queries.
+Most users access the web through cell phones these days and are unwilling to wait for sites that take too long to load up the answers to queries.

 You cannot continue to practice the same way, or you will achieve poor or no results.
 You will always need to invest in marketing for your firm.
 In a law firm, ignoring changes to the law can be disastrous.
 The same concept applies to SEO.
 The original way SEO hit the scene decades ago no longer holds up to modern standards.
 While AI has not taken over SEO, its existence will influence SEO and can help with content creation, voice search, personalization, and efficiency.

-As AI grows and evolves, so, too, will the quality of the content it generates.
-With legal fields, however, it will always be necessary to fact-check the generated content, as even slightly incorrect information can prove disastrous for readers.
-AI can only use existing, already-created content to provide its answers, which can often be filled with errors.
+- Automated content creation: It will always be necessary to fact-check all auto-generated content, as even slightly incorrect information can be disastrous for law firm website visitors.
+AI can only use existing, already-created content to provide its answers, which can often contain many errors.
 Providing error-filled answers as a law firm is a recipe for disaster.

-As we discussed above, your law firm should prioritize one specific practice area at a time.
+- Improving efficiency: Your law firm should prioritize one specific practice area at a time.
 This way, you are building authority in a particular niche and providing a library of knowledge to the right kind of clients.
-Writing a bunch of content in various niches is an inefficient strategy and will certainly slow your law firm’s growth.
+Writing a slew of content in various niches is an inefficient strategy and will certainly slow your law firm’s growth.

 Technology advances at light speed these days.
 Every new day, there seems to be some major new development that leaves everything we thought we knew about digital marketing behind.
 Some worry that we are advancing faster than we can handle.
 All of this together has led people to believe SEO will die as well.
 SEO, however, is resilient.
 It will evolve, grow, and change to match the direction of technology’s growth and evolution.